brikis98/yevgeniy-brikman-homepage/_posts/2020-05-04-blindness.md

 * The writing, for some reason, sometimes switches to a mechanical-sounding, dry, boring, weirdly self-aware narrator.
 I found this to be an odd and distracting stylistic choice that detracted from the book.

 * The characters alternate from feeling wonderfully human and real to being largely plot devices, designed to move the story along.
-No one felt fully flushed out or well defined.
+No one felt fully flushed out or well-defined.
 Perhaps this was intentional (e.g., they are also not given real names), but I found that took some of the impact away from this otherwise very human story.

 ## Overall